kolkhis/tech-notes/linux/tools/dd.md

 - `of=`: Ouput file.
 The **block device**, not the partition.
 - `bs=4M`: Block size of `4M` gives a good speed/safety tradeoff.
 - `status=progress`: Shows a progress bar.
+- `oflag=direct`: Skip the caching process entirely.
+    - More reliable for straight up writing to a disk.
 - `conv=fsync`: Forces flush to disk after write buffers to ensure all data is written.
     - Calls `fsync()` on the output file after each block is written.
     - Ensures that the data written to the kernel buffer is immediately flushed to